 The store’s unique sauces have always been something Bar-B-Q has not been afraid to flaunt.
 With over fifty years of using them to make delicious BBQ meals, they are one of my favorites in Memphis.

-The vinegar sauce, which has come in mild and hot, fulfills the balance of a smoky flavor and thickness that many pitmasters look for.
+The vinegar sauce, which has come in mild and hot, fulfils the balance of a smoky flavor and thickness that many pitmasters look for.
 Most of the meals made in Bar-B-Q shop are served with BBQ spaghetti, so you’ll have enough to take you through the whole day.
 You find everything from BBQ sandwiches to side order, ribs, and even special additions.

 The service at Bar-B-Q shop is top-notch, and one of the reasons people keep coming back for more BBQ.